Regulations for Athletic Contests

 • Ejections associated with fair play and sportsmanship require a discussion between the coach and the Athletic Director and/or administrator.

-• Additionally, a coach ejected from a contest for unsportsmanlike conduct will be automatically suspended from the next athletic contest in that sport and will carry over to the next year.
+• Additionally, a coach ejected from a contest for unsportsmanlike conduct will be automatically suspended from the next two athletic contests in that sport and will carry over to the next year.
 He/she may not have any communication with the team before or during the contest.

 • Any coach, who engages in a form of physical altercation with an official, player, or coach, will be suspended for forty-five (45) school days or the remainder of the season or year, whichever is longer.